jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 > "Tree-walking interpreter"

-I highlighted this because I know I'll forgot what it means if I don't write it down.
+I highlighted this because I know I'll forget what it means if I don't write it down.
 Summarized, it means an interpreter that parses the source code, builds an abstract syntax tree (AST) and then evaluates it.
 The "tree" comes from AST.
 The "walking" comes from walking down the tree.

 Lexer vs. parser?